Deploying a Ruby on Rails application on Scaleway

 Ruby on Rails is a server-side web application framework written in Ruby and released under the MIT License.

-This article describes basic steps to set up deployment-ready VPS instance using Capistrano with RVM, Puma as application server and Nginx as reverse proxy.
-Let’s assume we already have working rails application, hosted on remote git repository.
+This article describes basic steps to set up a deployment-ready VPS Instance using Capistrano with rbenv, Puma as the application server, and Nginx as the reverse proxy.
+Let’s assume we already have a working Rails application, hosted on a remote git repository.

-In this tutorial you will learn basic steps to configure a deployment-ready machine using Capistrano, rbenv, Puma as application server and Nginx as a reverse proxy.
-We assume that you have already a working Ruby on Rails application and deploy it using the following stack on a Instance:
+In this tutorial, you will learn basic steps to configure a deployment-ready machine using Capistrano, rbenv, Puma as application server, and Nginx as a reverse proxy.
+We assume that you have already a working Ruby on Rails application and deploy it using the following stack on an Instance:

 - nginx as the reverse proxy